-CMC lost two friends, Dr. Pedram Mousavi and Dr. Mojgan Daneshmand on January 8, 2020.
+CMC lost two friends, Dr. Pedram on January 8, 2020.
 Pedram and Mojgan worked closely with CMC and made significant contributions to advancing research in their adopted country of Canada that they held in such high regard.
-In their honour, CMC was proud to financially support The Mojgan Daneshmand, Pedram Mousavi and Victims of Flight PS752 Memorial Fund at the University of Alberta which has created two graduate level scholarships for students to pursue their aspirations.
+In their honour, CMC was proud Daneshmand, Pedram Mousavi and Victims of Flight PS752 Memorial Fund at the University of Alberta